Josh Drimmer

 --World Premiere produced by Sanguine Theatre Company at the Chain Theater, Queens, NY, April-May 2015, dir.
 Logan Reed

-Two 16-year-olds meet at an artsy pre-college program, where they flirt, fight, but are unable to handle the love they’ve stumbled into.
-Sixteen years later, face-to-face again in a New York hotel suite, innocent nostalgia is turning into something far more difficult to handle, and they will have to discover whether half a lifetime ago is just too late.
+Two 16-year-olds meet at an artsy pre-college program, where they flirt, fight, but are ultimately unable to handle the love they stumble into.
+16 years later, they're face-to-face again, drinking bourbon in a hotel suite, and innocent nostalgia is turning into something far more difficult.

 Halcyon Days